Simon-Brandt/ShellArgparser/README.md

 If a group identifier is missing, the argparser will emit a warning if and only if the state which uses the translation is reached, most commonly when the user requests the help message.
 In order not to miss a key, you can simply re-use the YAML file provided with the argparser.

-Now, the argparser is provided with the arguments definition, help, and translation file for the current locale.
+Now, the argparser is given the arguments definition, help, and translation file for the current locale.
 Thus, the help message can be generated in localized form, according to the user's `LANG`.

 You might also want to set the locale only for your script upon invokation from another script.
 Then, just prefix the invokation with the desired locale for the `LANG` variable.
 By this, you limit the effect of changing to the script call (just as we did above for the argparser environment variables):